bfeitknecht/vault/sem4/CN/VRL/CN-v-w07.md

     - AS can arbitrarily modify route content, for instance content of AS-PATH
     - AS can forward traffic along different paths than advertised

+- link multiplexing has two strategies
+	- time division multiplexing (TDM), users take turn on fixed schedule
+	- frequency division multiplexing (FDM), different users on different frequency
+	- suited for continuous traffic, fixed number of users like voice or video streaming
+	- used in telecommunication where transmission rate is regular
+- these two strategies have different time / rate diagrams ![[CN-s11-link-layer-protocols.pdf#page=12&rect=85,130,519,336|CN-s11-link-layer-protocols, p.12|300]]
+- multiple access control determines how to multiples users according to needs
+	- ALOHA protocol
+		- just send when have traffic
+		- if there was collision (no ACK), wait random time until resend16 * 7*